kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analyst-Course.md

     - Continuous improvement and Lean Six Sigma principles

 - Module 6: Communication and Presentation Skills (5 classes)
+     - Importance of effective communication and collaboration in IT business analysis
+     - Types of communication and collaboration tools and techniques used in IT business analysis
     -  Effective written and verbal communication techniques, including active listening, empathy, and assertiveness
     -  Presenting and explaining complex information using tools such as PowerPoint, Prezi, or Canva
-    - Developing persuasive arguments and recommendations using evidence and logic Best practices for communication and presentation skills for business analysts
+    - Developing persuasive arguments and recommendations using evidence and logic
+    - Best practices for communication and presentation skills for business analysts
     - Communication and collaboration with stakeholders

 - Module 7: Business Analysis Tools and Techniques (5 classes)
     - Overview of popular business analysis tools such as Jira, Trello, and Asana
     - Introduction to Business Process Management (BPM) tools such as Signavio or Bizagi
-    - Prototyping and wireframing tools such as Sketch or Figma
+    - Prototyping and wireframing tools such as Figma, Adobe XD or Sketch
     - UML modeling and diagramming using tools such as Visio or Lucidchart
     - Best practices for selecting and using business analysis tools

 - Module: Bonus
      -  A guided project on Business Analysis, incorporating all the skills and tools learned in the course
+     -  Introduction to systems theory
+     -  Application front end, middle tier, and back end
+     -  Types of tools used in systems analysis
+     -  Introduction to quality assurance
+     -  Creating test plans
+     -  Manual and automated testing

 Making a career transition to business analysis requires dedication and hard work, but it can be a rewarding and fulfilling experience.
 By understanding the role of a business analyst, identifying your transferable skills, building your business analysis toolkit, gaining practical experience, and networking with other professionals, you can make a successful transition to a new career.
 Good luck!